FAQ

 How do I access my program/challenge from the iCORE Method app?

-Login to the app, and on the bottom right, select the Programs tab.
-From there, you will choose the program you are subscribed to, and all of the content will be available to you.
-You can use dropdown menus to see all of the content within each category or hide the content and only see the category to keep it streamlined and not have to scroll through all the content for the following category.
-If you select a video from the library, it may be hosted in another program and unavailable to you.
+Log in to the app and select the Programs tab at the bottom.
+From there, select the program you would like to access, and all the resources and videos for that program will be available.
+You can use dropdown menus to see all the content within each category or hide the content and only see the category to keep it streamlined and not have to scroll through all the content for the following category.
+If you have any issues streaming content please contact us immediately for technical support.
 You will want to print the resources from the website (see below for instructions).

 How do I access my program/challenge from the iCORE Method Website?

 You will login to the website.
 There, a menu will appear with links to your account information.
-Select the program or challenge you are subscribed to from the header to access your program.
-It will load the on-demand library and resources from there.
+Then, visit the All Access page, and it will load the on-demand library and resources from there.
 You can view any on-demand pelvic floor and full body exercises, FasciaBlasting tutorials, or other videos from here.
-When you click on the resources tab, it will open to the different categories included with your program.
+When you click on the resources tab, it will open to the different categories.
 Click on the category and select the resource you would like to open.
 Click download and print if you would like from there.

 How do I print the resources?